Saske77/Saske/README.md

-# Saske is my alias almost everywhere which is why I have also used it for GitHub
 # Vatsal Gupta - Machine Learning Enthusiast
 # Hi, I'm **Vatsal Gupta**, a Master's student in Environmental Engineering at Leibniz University Hannover, specializing in machine learning and data-driven modelling.
 I'm passionate about solving real-world problems using advanced data analysis and machine learning techniques.
 I'm actively looking for internship opportunities to further my machine learning and AI skills.